 The project scope involves the replacement of the current dam with a larger dam, increasing the capacity to 22 gigalitres.

-In October 2019, the NSW Government introduced legislation to fast track water infrastructure projects where there is a critical town water supply need.
+October 2019: The NSW Government introduced legislation to fast track water infrastructure projects where there is a critical town water supply need.
 This legislation will attempt to shorten the approval process for the project.

 13 October 2019: $480 million in funding was announced for the project by the NSW and Commonwealth Governments.